 Consider having a few personal photos on your desk, telling students about your favorite movie, book, band, or sports team.
 Listen to your students, ask them questions, and point out things that you have in common.
 You might say, “My birthday is in April, too!”

 If you’re having trouble finding something in common with a student, allow them to teach you.
 Let them show you how to use a new app, listen to their favorite song, show up at their sporting event, or try out their favorite nail polish color.

-It can be hard when you see hundreds of students to learn their names.
+It can be hard when you see hundreds of students and you need to learn their names.
 But knowing students’ names is essential to effective classroom management.
 Consider drawing sketches, taking photos, or even having students record short videos.
-Put practices in place that allow you to learn students names while also ensuring you’re saying them correctly.
+Put practices in place that allow you to learn students’ names while also ensuring you’re saying them correctly.
 Make it a goal to say every student’s name at least once throughout every class.
 This helps you remember their names and helps them to feel seen.

 It includes a box for me to record nicknames and space for me to write out the phonetic version of a student’s name.
 I make notes about distinguishing qualities, like glasses, hair color, or piercings.
 While students fill out the first-day questionnaire, I take the time to write further notes or make sketches.
 Over the next few class periods, I keep the form with me, forcing myself to call students by name, and rehearsing whenever possible.

 5. Keep your end goal in mind.